decretist/Dissertation/Chapter4/chapter4.markdown

 the Twelfth and Thirteenth Centuries at the *Rem non novam nec insolitam aggredimur* conference and grand opening of the Stephan Kuttner Institute of Medieval Canon Law at Yale Law School, May 21-22, 2015.
-\[Greta Austin, Thomas Bisson, Uta-Renate Blumenthal, Bruce Brasington, Melodie Eichbauer, Richard Helmholz, Eric Knibbs, Peter Landau, Kenneth Pennington, Edward Peters (University of Pennsylvania), Robert Somerville, and Anders Winroth.\] "New evidence for the authorship of case statements and *dicta* in Gratian's *Decretum*" was presented to the Classical Sources III session at the Fifteenth International Congress of Medieval Canon Law (ICMCL) at Université Paris II Panthéon-Assas, July 17-23, 2016. \[Gero Dolezalek, Anders Winroth (session chair).\]
+"New evidence for the authorship of case statements and *dicta* in Gratian's *Decretum*" was presented to the Classical Sources III session at the Fifteenth International Congress of Medieval Canon Law (ICMCL) at Université Paris II Panthéon-Assas, July 17-23, 2016.

 [46] For a general introduction to the use of principal component analysis (PCA) in literary stylometric analysis, see Hugh Craig,